Workflow

 The foundation is a two-page brand DNA: visual identity, voice and tone, content pillars, format rules, and a never-do list.
 Two pages, because the guide only works if people read it.
 On top of that sit two gates that catch drift cheaply.
 The script-stage brand check (five minutes before production, when fixing a problem is free) and the weekly audit that scores each published video on visual consistency, voice match, and pillar alignment.

 Then the two pieces that keep the system from becoming a cage.
 The weekly experiment slot, one post where format rules bend on purpose, gives risk-taking a sanctioned home so it does not leak into the rest of the feed.
 And the monthly consistency report rolls the scores into a trend leadership can read.
-Rachel Karten, who writes Link in Bio to roughly 100,000 social media managers, frames what that report should be: “Pick the two or three numbers that change what you’d do tomorrow,” per Karten.
+The social-operator principle that frames what that report should be is to pick the two or three numbers that would actually change what you do next.
 The consistency score is that number for leadership, and showing it climbing is what buys you the freedom to keep experimenting.
 Locked voice, freed format, contained experiments, scored for oversight: that is the whole shape.

 A worked example (fictional brand)